Child Support in Alaska

 Alaska Child Support Enforcement

-The Child Support Services Division of the State Department of Revenue is responsible for helping families obtain child support orders, locate absent parents, establish paternity if necessary, and secure compliance with child support court orders.
-Parents can also access a Guideline Calculator at this site.
-More information about child support in Alaska is available at the Alaska Court System's Self-Help Center: Family Law.
+The Child Support Enforcement Division (CSED) of the Alaska State Department of Revenue helps parents in the state obtain child support orders, locate absent parents, establish paternity if necessary, and enforce child support court orders.

 Considering Divorce?